 Taylor has received 20 awards for teaching, research, and service and secured millions of dollars in extramural funding, including large awards from the Department of Energy, Howard Hughes Medical Institute, and the National Science Foundation.

-Taylor and his wife Lechia, a nurse and certified case manager, have a son Seth who is in the eighth grade.
+Taylor and his wife Lechia, a nurse and certified case manager, have a son, Seth.
 They live in the president’s residence on the north edge of the College’s 112-acre bucolic campus.